Murder of Tammy Zywicki: Death and discovery

-On August 23, Zywicki left from Evanston, Illinois (north of Chicago) after dropping her brother off at college there.
+On August 23, Zywicki left from Evanston, Illinois, (north of Chicago) after dropping her brother off at college there.
 Tammy Zywicki was headed for Grinnell College in Grinnell, Iowa, where she was due to complete her senior year.
-Tammy was going to college early with the intention to use the rest of her free time to take pictures of school athletes to feature in yearbook.
-It was expected that Tammy would call her mother to check in upon her arrival at Grinell.
-The car had been experiencing malfunctions throughout the trip, but broke down after Tammy dropped off her brother, near North Utica, Illinois.
+Tammy was going to college early with the intention to use the rest of her free time to take pictures of school athletes to feature in the yearbook.
+It was expected that Tammy would call her mother to check in upon her arrival at Grinnell.
+The car had been experiencing malfunctions throughout the trip but broke down after Tammy dropped off her brother, near North Utica, Illinois.